hellt/cmdo/README.md

 The order these options are processed in:

+1. "cfg" operations
-1. send-configs-from-file
+2. send-configs-from-file
-2. send-configs
+3. send-configs
-3. send-commands-from-file
+4. send-commands-from-file
-4. send-commands
+5. send-commands

 Check out the attached [example inventory](inventory.yml) file for reference.